Lowestoft Porcelain Factory: Marks and collections

 Lowestoft has no factory mark of its own, though the inscribed documentary pieces and "trifles" can be useful for identification.
 Some pieces used the marks of Meissen or Worcester; the excavation of "wasters" at the kiln site with these has put the matter beyond doubt.
-Lowestoft porcelain is part of the permanent collections at many institutions, including the Victoria and Albert Museum in London, the museum in Nicholas Everett Park, Oulton Broad, at the Castle Museum, Norwich, the Fitzwilliam Museum, Cambridge, the British Museum, the Museum of Applied Arts & Sciences, the Philadelphia Museum of Art, the University of Michigan Museum of Art, the Harvard Art Museums, the Birmingham Museum of Art, the Brooklyn Museum, the Clark Art Institute, Colonial Williamsburg, and the Museum of Fine Arts, Houston.
+Lowestoft porcelain is part of the permanent collections at many institutions, including the Victoria and Albert Museum in London, Lowestoft Museum, Oulton Broad, at the Castle Museum, Norwich, the Fitzwilliam Museum, Cambridge, the British Museum, the Museum of Applied Arts & Sciences, the Philadelphia Museum of Art, the University of Michigan Museum of Art, the Harvard Art Museums, the Birmingham Museum of Art, the Brooklyn Museum, the Clark Art Institute, Colonial Williamsburg, and the Museum of Fine Arts, Houston.

 Although small ordinary pieces can still be relatively cheap (from £100 up), the highest prices are fetched by the few pieces with paintings of local scenes around the town.
-A flask with a ship-building scene on Lowestoft beach fetched £24,000 in 2010, and in 2011 another piece with local scenes made the record price at £30,000.
+A flask with a shipbuilding scene on Lowestoft beach fetched £24,000 in 2010, and in 2011 another piece with local scenes made the record price at £30,000.